 - Enter the website https://docs.google.com

 - Click on the "Open Tabs" buttons to start the Focused Browsing session.

-- We recommend you specify all three websites.
-This gives a better user experience for students who are not logged in and are redirected by Google to a login page
+Note: We recommend specifying all three websites.
+This gives a better user experience for learners who are not logged in and are redirected by Google to a login page.